 My friends and I decided to enjoy our meal outdoors on the restaurant’s wooden deck from which we spotted the resident Alpacas and Impala lazily grazing nearby.
 Alpacas are peculiar looking animals which I have come across only once before in my journeys around KwaZulu-Natal.

 Native to South America the Alpaca resembles a small Llama in appearance and is bred specifically for its fibre which is used for making knitted and woven items, much as wool is.
 They look out of place among the other four legged residents, yet add to the unusual flavour of the Village with its curious blend of the wild and the tame, the cute and the ugly and the bold and the beautiful.
 But back to our meal…

 Photographs – Left: Alpacasa / Right: The restaurant seating

-Photographs – Left: The writer and his new friend! / Centre: The craft shop / Right: The train
+Photographs – Left: A new friend! / Centre: The craft shop / Right: The train

 The Village adheres to a strict policy that ensures that all snakes (both venomous and non venomous) are kept under lock and key at all times with the only exceptions being some of the smaller constrictors that Rod occasionally brings out of their glass enclosures for some personal attention.